-In the simplest terms, a food allergy is an immune response to a food that your body has misidentified as harmful.
-A food allergy is more severe than a food intolerance/sensitivity and must be diagnosed by a professional as soon as any symptoms are present.
+A food allergy is an immune response to a food that your body has misidentified as harmful.
+It’s more severe than a food intolerance/sensitivity, and must be diagnosed by a professional as soon as symptoms appear.

 In Canada, the Top 8 Priority Allergens are: